 Anyone can start a blog, but not just anyone can plan a marketing campaign.
 Content marketing is just as in need of planning, structuring, and a cohesive goal-oriented strategy as outbound or traditional marketing.
 Marketing is about creating and dispersing content, strategically, to get the attention of potential leads and persuade them to become customers.
 Without a plan, however, each individual piece of marketing is only a few images and words.

 Your content marketing strategy won’t come together to create a conversion funnel unless you actually build a strategy.
 Once you have a strategy, document it.
-As many of 40% of respondents to a Content Marketing Institute (CMI) study reported that their business marketing plan was verbal-only.
+As many as 40% of respondents to a Content Marketing Institute (CMI) study reported that their business marketing plan was verbal only.
 Having a clear and defined content marketing strategy will not only help you create content but audit and set goals, improve content distribution and help evaluate and measure ROI.

 Your content marketing should be shaped by two things.
 The first is your brand and what you have to offer.
 The second is what your customers want to see and what they find persuasive.